 3. Craving Salt?

-This means your body may need chloride, which is essential in order for your body to maintain healthy digestion and keep your electrolyte levels in check.
+This means your body may need chloride, which is essential for your body to maintain healthy digestion and keep your electrolyte levels in check.
 Avoid super salty junk food and opt for yoghurt or fish instead.
-Chloride is also found in celery, olives, tomatoes and kelp.
+Chloride is also found in celery, olives, tomatoes, and kelp.

 4. Craving Bread?